go-home-io/website/content/systems/config/_index.md

 ---
 {{<provider>}}

-Config system is one of those systems which have to be configured through command line only, since actual configuration parsing starts only after Config system fished initialization.
+Config system is one of those systems which have to be configured through the command line only, since actual configuration parsing starts only after Config system fished initialization.
 Flag name is `-c` or `--config`.

-> Some other systems (e.g. [Secret]({{<relref "/systems/secret">}})) might use default configs location to store their data.
+> Some other systems (e.g. [Secret]({{<relref "/systems/secret">}})) might use
+default configs location to store their data.
 None of them will interfere with your configuration.

 ### Configuration options